rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 plugin data model extensions are to fill in gaps within the type system and to provide static type analysis.

+This document also documents the internals of how the plugin models and processes XPath and XQuery constructs.
+These are used to implement IntelliJ integration such as inlay parameters, and static analysis for various inspections.

 ## Table of Contents

 {: .toc }